 The IRS has changed the 1099 form for 2020.
 For non-employee compensation instead of filing form 1099-MISC you will now use a form 1099-NEC.
 The changes require a Supported Sage Version with the Latest Updates.

 You will need to plan to issue this new form for applicable compensation.
 The penalty for late or failure to issue varies from $30 (30 days late) up to $550 (failure to file) per form.
+You CAN use Aatrix outside-of-Sage and load your info via a spreadsheet for printing and filing.
 If you are using Sage100 to print these forms, you will need to accumulate the correct data for filing this new form, and you must be on the latest supported release of Sage 100 for either version 2018, 2019 or 2020.
 You may hand-file if you only have a few to file.

 Sage made code changes made to support the new 1099-NEC form.
 It involves new fields, changed fields (even on the 1099-M form) and box numbers and even a separate utility to move existing 1099-M vendor fields and boxes to 1099-NEC (formerly 1099-MISC ).
 The new Aatrix form is not yet available, but expected in mid December.